GNOME/gvfs/docs/documentation.md

 AFAIK.
 You won't be able to access any active mounts; they all need to be opened again within the new session.

-The right solution would be to provide a proxy root backend through `PolicyKit`.
+The right solution is to use `admin://` backend that is based on `PolicyKit`.

 ## Writing your own backend